sohxmshah/sohxmshah/README.md

 # 💫 About Me:
 Glad to see you here!<br>👋 Hi, I'm Soham Shah, an aspiring Computer Engineer currently pursuing a BSc in Information Technology at Atmiya University.
-I'm deeply passionate about Software Development and dedicated to academic excellence.<br>💻 I have a growing skill set in technologies including Git, GitHub, HTML, CSS, JavaScript, Typescript, Node.js, Next.js, React.js, MongoDB, MySQL, and more.<br>🚀 I'm driven to become a Software Engineer and am excited about contributing to an IT company.
+I'm deeply passionate about Software Development and dedicated to academic excellence.<br><br>💻 I have a growing skill set in technologies including Git, GitHub, HTML, CSS, JavaScript, Typescript, Node.js, Next.js, React.js, MongoDB, MySQL, and more.<br><br>🚀 I'm driven to become a Software Engineer and am excited about contributing to an IT company.
 I love learning new technologies and am always eager to expand my knowledge and skills.

 ## 🌐 Socials: